-Non-Paged Pool (NPP) memory usage graph

-Volume Replicator and SFW use the VOLIOMEM, NMCOM, and READBACK memory pools.
+- Non-Paged Pool (NPP) memory usage graph Volume Replicator and SFW use the VOLIOMEM, NMCOM, and READBACK memory pools.
 The NPP usage graph plots the allocated and max values for these memory pools.
 The NPP graph gets updated every 5 seconds and displays the memory usage in kilobytes (KB) against time.
 Volume Replicator uses the VOLIOMEM pool for buffering writes sent to the RLINKs.
 The Secondary uses the NMCOM pool for buffering the incoming writes which later get written to the Secondary data volume.
-READBACK pool is used during DCM replay and for RLINKs that are behind file.
-The saved file can be opened through the VEA GUI using the Open Graph option available on the Replication Network node.
+READBACK pool is used during DCM replay and for RLINKs that are behind - Online bandwidth graph Online graphs plot the rate (in Kbps) at which Volume Replicator sends data to the Secondary.
+The send rate is calculated and plotted for each RLINK separately.
+The data gets updated every five seconds.
+You can save the data using the File > Save option.
+The data can be saved as a PNG image or a CSV file.
+The saved file can be opened through the VEA GUI using the Open Graph option available on the Replication Network node. - Historic bandwidth graph When a Secondary host is added to an RDS, Volume Replicator automatically starts collecting the bandwidth usage for the Secondary.
+The data can be displayed through the Historic Bandwidth Usage option available on the RDS.
+Currently, the file that is used for storing historic bandwidth information can grow up to 20 MB - Saved graph